A spectral sequence for spaces of maps between operads: A tower of derived mapping spaces

 The two horizontal morphism are weak equivalences by assumption, the right hand vertical morphism is a weak equivalence because we can commute the homotopy limit with the product.
 It follows that the morphism

 is a weak equivalence. \\ For the last step assume $F$ is the homotopy pushout of $F_1 \leftarrow F_0 \rightarrow F_2$ and the tower converges for all $F_i$.
-We can arrange these functors into a commutative cube.
+We can arrange the derived mapping spaces in a commutative cube.

 Since the contravariant $\RHom$-functor turns homotopy pushouts into homotopy pullbacks the upper horizontal square is a homotopy pullback.
 The lower horizontal square is a homotopy pullback because the truncation $U_n$ preserves homotopy pushouts (and hence $U_nF$ is the homotopy pushout of $U_nF_1 \leftarrow U_nF_0 \rightarrow U_nF_2$) and homotopy limits preserve homotopy pullbacks.
 We can thus regard this cube as a morphism between homotopy pullback squares.
-This morphism induces a weak equivalence in three terms $\RHom(F_i,G) \rightarrow \holim \RHom(U_nF_i,U_nG)$ and thus in the fourth term as well. \end{proof}
+This morphism induces a weak equivalence in three columns